-[If how whiteness was invented is unfamiliar to you, here’s an article you could start with, “How White People Got Made.”]
+[If how whiteness was invented is unfamiliar to you, here’s an article you could start with: “How White People Got Made.”]

-Music is a powerful force that meets our emotional and spiritual yearnings.
+Music is a powerful force that fills our emotional and spiritual yearnings.
 Perhaps because of that power, music has been monetized.
 Beyond the musicians themselves, the music industry supports promoters, sound technicians, DJs, studio owners, festival producers, record labels, venue owners, booking agents, digital streaming platforms, etc.

 Without any research, and while there are certainly exceptions, I can venture an educated guess that the majority of money in the music industry in the U.S. has been and is being made by white men.
-Yet most American music as we know it would not exist without Black people.
+Yet most “American” music as we know it would not exist without Black people.

 A friend recently sent me a 1973 Harper’s Magazine article by Margo Jefferson entitled, “Ripping Off Black Music.”
 The article begins, “Elvis Presley was the greatest minstrel America ever spawned, and he appeared in bold whiteface.”
 Jefferson continues, “far too many white performers thrive and survive on personas and performances that are studies in ventriloquism and minstrelsy, careless footnotes to a badly read blues text.”

-While I hadn’t thought about it before, the connection between more recent white appropriation of Black styles of music and art and blackface is obvious.
-The article draws a line from the minstrel area to early 1970s rock, and the exploitation of Black music and culture that happened the along the way.
+While I hadn’t thought about it before, the connection between more recent white appropriation of Black styles of music and art and the history of blackface is obvious.
+The article draws a line from the minstrel area to early 1970s rock, and the exploitation of Black music and culture that happened along the way.
 That line continues to this day, as outlined by Amanda Stenberg in her insightful video, “Don’t Cash Crop on My Cornrows.”

 The natural tendency for humans to inspire and influence each other is a given.
 Art is created in symbiotic relationships between people, the natural world, and god.
 No one can exactly imitate someone else’s art.
 It’s all iterations.
 I celebrate this.